Ceterai/Ceterai.github.io/MyEnternia/Wiki/Barracuda'sHorn/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Cavegrace

+The aerodynamic shape of the horn allows to make smooth, yet slow hits on the target.

+### Secondary Ability

+Launches a poison wave, dealing damage to all targets in its path.

 ## Sources

 Found naturally in containers: